xames3/xa/docs/source/miscellany/guiding-stars.rst

 Cameron Riddell
 -------------------------------------------------------------------------------

-`Cameron <https://www.linkedin.com/in/cameron-riddell/>`_, you've been a true mentor and a source of inspiration in my open science journey from the very start.
+`Cameron`_, you've been a true mentor and a source of inspiration in my open science journey from the very start.
 Though our chats have been entirely virtual, your mentorship has bridged time zones.

 I vividly remember how your resourceful teachings offered clarity and encouragement precisely when I needed it most.
 Your introduction to